 There is a workaround for this.
 Obligatory warning: THIS IS MESSING WITH SYSTEM FILES.
 DO NOT EXECUTE ANY OF THIS IF YOU ARE NOT SURE WHAT YOU ARE DOING AND DO NOT HAVE A BACKUP OF YOUR DATA.
 TYPING THE COMMANDS WRONG MAY CAUSE SERIOUS ISSUES WITH YOUR MAC.

-To fix this endless loop, you need to first clear out all the contents (but not the folders within) of the directories within /private/var/db/applepay/:
+To fix this endless loop, you need to first clear out all the files (but not the folders) inside /private/var/db/applepay/.
+Open Terminal.app and enter the following commands:

 # get a root shell